one-t/proxmox-argo/apps/README.md

 # App Directory Structure

-Apps are automatically discovered and deployed by ArgoCD ApplicationSet.
+Apps are automatically discovered and deployed by the ArgoCD ApplicationSet.

 ## Directory Structure Convention